frederic-perez/AmE-dictionary/data/dictionary.md

 __out of hand__
 __out of kilter__ _idiom_
 __out of order__
-__out of pocket__ :two::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
+__out of pocket__ _idiom_ :two::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
 __out of sorts__ _v-link phr_ :six: __1__ Somewhat ill. __2__ Grouching; irritable.
 In an irritable, grouchy, or unhappy mood; not feeling well or in good spirits. _I think something is bugging John, because he's been rather out of sorts lately._
 __out of steam__ _idiom_ :dart: Completely exhausted, fatigued, or without energy or motivation.
 __out of the blue__